MessicaH/DnD-Bundle/README.md

 - Make a Glossary page or widget
 - How to Roll a new character section
 - Descriptions of all Skills per Class selection/proficiencies
+- Iterative template for Class and Race/Origin cards.
+Use JSON for stored information

 <details>
 <summary><h2>Additional Notes</h2></summary>